liu-cool-cmd/campus-commute-assistant/README.md

 ```

 The debug APK is written to `android/app/build/outputs/apk/debug/app-debug.apk`.
 Android 13 and newer
-ask for notification permission when the first future commute reminder is scheduled.
+ask for notification permission when the first future commute reminder or alert notification is
+scheduled.
 The manifest
 declares coarse and fine location access, but runtime permission is requested only after **Use
 current location** is pressed; searching an address or dropping a pin never requests GPS access.